Dr. Sarah Mitchell

 How PRP Therapy Works

-PRP therapy involves drawing your own blood, centrifuging it to highly concentrate platelets — which are packed with growth factors and healing proteins — and injecting the resulting plasma directly into damaged joints or tendons.
-The goal is to forcefully stimulate your body's latent repair processes.
+PRP therapy involves drawing your own blood, centrifuging it to concentrate platelets, and injecting the resulting plasma into a target joint or tendon.
+The goal is to influence local healing and inflammation, not to guarantee tissue regeneration.

 The Evidence: Where PRP Shines